gneu77/rx-signals/docs/rx-signals_start.md

     effectId: randomNumberEffectId,
   });
 ```

+> As a side-note: though, taking string-arguments, the `renameOutputId` method is fully type-safe (try yourself)!

 So now we have an `Effect` that encapsulates the side-effect of calling `Math.random()`.
 But do we have to mock this effect in all cases, when testing our `randomNumberSignals`?